 90% of business in retail is still derived from in-store customers, and mobile apps are helping to enhance the in-store experience and drive in-store conversions.

 Via Point Inside

-The opportunities for impacting in-store behaviour with mobile apps is just beginning to be tapped into.
-Already, shoppers are using apps to redeem in-store coupons; collect mobile only offers and incentives; research product information; and find products in store.
+The opportunities for impacting in-store behavior with mobile apps is just beginning to be tapped into.
+Already, shoppers are using apps to redeem in-store coupons; collect mobile only offers and incentives; research product information; and find products in-store.
 And there are a myriad of other potential applications, including:

 This feature is highly useful to shoppers because it makes the experience easier at multiple points in the customer journey.
 Shoppers using the app outside of your store can use this feature to check if the item is available, and at which locations.